seecurity/klausuromat/README.md

 # Klausuromat

-Klausuromat is a tool written in python that automatically generates source code reading exercises for the C programming language.
+`Klausuromat` is a tool written in Python 3 that automatically generates source code reading exercises for the C programming language.

 ### Version

 1.1.3

 ### Installation